schrmh/AndroidDevices/MT8127/Trekstor/SurfTab® breeze 10.1 quad plus/root/How to root SurfTab breeze 10.1 quad plus (ST10408-11).md

 /emmc@usrdata /data ext4 rw,seclabel,nosuid,nodev,noatime,discard,noauto_da_alloc,data=ordered 0 0
 /emmc@cache /cache ext4 rw,seclabel,nosuid,nodev,noatime,discard,noauto_da_alloc,data=ordered 0 0
 ```
-To mount those partitions, you can use losetup:
+To mount those partition backups, you can use **[loop devices](https://en.wikipedia.org/wiki/Loop_device)**:
 ```
 sudo losetup /dev/loop111 ROM_23
 sudo mount /dev/loop111 /mnt
 ```
 (Note that there is a `bootanimation.zip` on one of those partitions, which may be replaceable, if you want another boot animation)
 When done:
 ```
 sudo umount /mnt